NullDev/Advent-of-Code/2022/Day_25/README.md

 Reversing the process, you can determine that for the decimal number `4890`, the SNAFU number you need to supply to Bob's console is **`2=-1=0`**.

 The Elves are starting to get cold. **What SNAFU number do you supply to Bob's console?**

+---

+## --- Part Two ---

+The  quickly carry you to the North Pole.
+As soon as you land, most of the expedition is escorted directly to a small building attached to the reindeer stables.

+The **head smoothie chef** has just finished warming up the industrial-grade smoothie blender as you arrive.
+It will take **50 stars** to fill the blender.
+The expedition Elves turn their attention to you, and you begin emptying the fruit from your pack onto the table.

+As you do, a very young Elf - one you recognize from the expedition team - approaches the table and holds up a single **star** fruit he found.
+The head smoothie chef places it in the blender.

+Only **49 stars** to go.